-If you’re a big fan of potatoes, you might be looking for a way to extend your growing season and have fresh potatoes at any time of year.
-In that case, you’re in the right place.
+If you’re a big fan of potatoes, then you might be looking for a way to extend your growing season and have fresh potatoes at any time of year.
+Why not move your potato plants indoors for a winter harvest?
 In this handy guide, we’ll tell you everything you need to know about growing potatoes during winter.

 When should you start potatoes for winter?